-To retain rights under the withdrawal agreement you need to continue to be resident after the end of the transition period.
-For your first five years you cannot leave France for more than six months per year.
+To obtain permanent rights to residency in France you must remain resident for 5 years and during those first five years you cannot leave France for more than six months per year.
 There are some exceptions for special circumstances.

 Once you have completed this period you qualify for permanent residence status.
 With this status there are no ongoing conditions related to resources or healthcare cover.
 Permanent residents retain their rights under the Withdrawal Agreement as long as they do not have a continuous absence of five years.

 Agreement on the withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community